-Md. lawmakers reach deal on sweeping police-accountability package, leaders say
+Md. lawmakers reach deal on sweeping police accountability package, leaders say

 Members of the House and Senate were still hammering out a deal over what would replace the police bill of rights, which experts have said offers some of the strongest legal protections to officers in the country.

-That measure is sponsored by House Speaker Adrienne A. Jones (D-Baltimore City), who has called it her top priority of the legislative session.
+That measure is sponsored by House Speaker Adrienne A. Jones (D-Baltimore County), who has called it her top priority of the legislative session.

 Under the agreed-upon statewide use-of-force standard, an officer “may not use force against a person unless, under the totality of circumstances, the force is necessary and proportional to prevent an imminent threat of physical injury to a person or effectuate a legitimate law enforcement objective.”